-Academy Complaints and Customer Insight Unit Education and Skills Funding Agency Cheylesmore House 5 Quinton Road Coventry CV1 2WT
+Academy Complaints and Customer Insight Unit Education and Skills Funding Agency Cheylesmore House, 5 Quinton Road, Coventry, CV1 2WT.

-Complaint Form

-Please complete and return to Fiona Wright, Headteacher, or Pat Brown, Chair of Governors if in relation to the Headteacher, who will acknowledge receipt and explain what action will be taken.

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Email address: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Complaint Form Please complete and return to the school office (marked private and confidential) and they will acknowledge receipt and explain what action will be taken.
+Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Day time telephone number: Evening telephone number: Postcode: Email address: Please give details of your complaint, including whether you have spoken to anybody at the school about it.